cilium/cilium/Documentation/hubble.rst

 Hubble's server component is embedded into the Cilium agent in order to achieve high performance with low-overhead.
-The gRPC services offered by Hubble server may be consumed locally via a Unix domain socket or, more typically, through Hubble-relay.
+The gRPC services offered by Hubble server may be consumed locally via a Unix domain socket or, more typically, through Hubble Relay.
 Hubble-relay is a standalone component which is aware of all running Hubble instances and offers full cluster visibility by connecting to their respective gRPC APIs.
 This capability is usually referred to as multi-node.
-Hubble-relay's main goal is to offer a rich API that can be safely exposed and consumed by the Hubble UI and CLI.
+Hubble Relay's main goal is to offer a rich API that can be safely exposed and consumed by the Hubble UI and CLI.

 .. note:: This guide does not cover Hubble in standalone mode, which is